sdonglab/molextract/README.md

 A core concept in `Lex` is that of "Rules".
 A Rule is simply something that associates a regular expression with some code to execute.

-Back the the `SCF` example before, we could make a Rule that matches the RegEx `:: Total SCF energy`.
+Back to the `SCF` example before, we could make a Rule that matches the RegEx `:: Total SCF energy`.
 Once that rule matches that line in the Python code we now have access to the String `"::    Total SCF energy <energy>"` and then we can do... anything.
-Most likely we want the energy as an float so we can do something like `energy = float(line.split()[4])`.
+Most likely we want the energy as a float so we can do something like `energy = float(line.split()[4])`.
 In this example we can say this Rule's `start_tag` is the RegEx `:: Total SCF energy`.

 Sometimes data in OpenMolcas log files span multiple lines so our `start_tag` may be on line 1, but all our data is on lines 2-10.